andrematte/beecrowd-submissions/README.md

 ## 💬 Description

-[Beecrowd](http://beecrowd.com.br/) is an online platform for competitive programming challenges (Former URI Online Judge.
+[Beecrowd](http://beecrowd.com.br/) is an online platform for competitive programming challenges (Former URI Online Judge).
 This repository contains all my coding challenges submited to Beecrowd.
 Most of the code is written in Python.

 This is a work in progress, I am solving the coding challenges by following the website's structure: